Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Community Safety Scrutiny Committee met on Tuesday, 31 March 2026, to discuss the Lincolnshire Fire and Rescue Replacement Appliance Project and review performance reports.
-The committee approved recommendations for the fire appliance project and noted updates on the Lincolnshire Domestic Abuse Strategy and service level performance.
+The Community Safety Scrutiny Committee met on Tuesday, 31 March 2026, to discuss the Lincolnshire Fire and Rescue Replacement Appliance Project, review service level performance, and receive an update on the Lincolnshire Domestic Abuse Strategy.
+The committee approved recommendations for the fire appliance project and noted the performance reports and domestic abuse strategy update.

 Lincolnshire Fire and Rescue Replacement Appliance Project